Nature of unconventional pairing in the kagome superconductors AV$_3$Sb$_5$

 The inset of Fig.~\ref{rpapairingV03} displays the leading eigenvalue of the bare susceptibility $\chi_{0}(\bm{q})$ along high-symmetry lines.
 It is mainly attributed to the $d_{\mathrm{yz}}$ orbital and features three prominent peaks.
 The largest two are located proximate to the $\Gamma$ point, while the peak close to $M$ is suppressed through sublattice interference.
 Including onsite and NN interactions at the RPA level, these peaks get significantly enhanced in the spin as well as charge channel.
 Note that, indeed, we find the charge susceptibility at the verge of diverging around the $M$ point for strong NN repulsion, hinting at an incident CDW instability.

 Below the critical interaction, superconductivity emerges, triggered by charge and spin fluctuations~\cite{Scalapino1986,Onari2004,Graser2009}.
 The obtained pairing eigenvalues as a function of $U$ are displayed in Fig.~\ref{rpapairingV03}.
 For $U<0.54$ eV, pairing on the p-type Fermi sheet from the p-type van Hove band with $B_{1u}$ ($f_{x^3-3xy^2}$-wave) symmetry is favored and $E_{1u}$ ($p$-wave) and $E_{2g}$ ($d$-wave) pairings are subdominant.
 Increasing the coupling results in a rapid increase of the $B_{2u}$ ($f_{y^3-3yx^2}$-wave) and $E_{2g}$ pairings on the Fermi sheet from the m-type van Hove band, where the spin-triplet solution still dominates slightly.
-Upon further increase of the interaction strength, the $d$-wave pairing on this Fermi sheet becomes the dominant.
+Upon further increase of the interaction strength, the $d$-wave pairing on this Fermi sheet becomes dominant.
 Meanwhile, the $E_{1u}$ pairing is subdominant.
-Varying the ratio of $V/U$ does not qualitatively change the above results in the six-band tight-binding model (see SM).
+Varying the ratio of $V/U$ ($0.2<V/U<0.35$) does not qualitatively change the above results in the six-band tight-binding model (see Sec.
+IV of SM).
+Note that we have also performed calculations with a seven-band tight-binding model including the circular pocket around $\Gamma$ \cite{Sakakibara2020} and find that it has negligible effect on the pairing (see Sec.
+IV of SM).